 After they graduate from the therapy programme, we try and provide children with therapeutic mentoring.
 This means that they can enjoy the attachment to the TRC centres and so keeps the children in an environment where they can grow in confidence and experience by taking part in fun activities, designed to facilitate recovery.

 We want to facilitate recovery from trauma and so we also work with the parents and carers, and we ask that they are on site during our work with the children.
-We provide them one to one counselling or psychotherapy, or group work depending on their needs.
 We want to support them in their parenting as much as we are able.
 They may be invited to partake in a parenting class whilst their child has the therapy or therapeutic play.
 We believe in a holistic method and will work with any part of the family that needs or asks for help.